raybellis/draft-bellis-dnsop-session-signal/draft-bellis-dnsop-session-signal.md

 rewrites Layer 3 or Layer 4 headers but otherwise maintains the effect of a single session.

-Session Signaling support is said to be confirmed after the first session signaling TLV has been sent by a client and successfully acknowledged by the server.
 A server MUST NOT initiate Session Signaling messages until a client-initiated Session Signaling message is observed first.
+This requirement is to ensure that the client does not observe unsolicited inbound messages until it has indicated its ability to handle them.

+Session Signaling support is therefore said to be confirmed after the first session signaling TLV has been sent by a client and successfully acknowledged by the server.

 Use of Session Signaling by a client should be taken as an implicit request for a long-lived session.